Gen AI Mastery Hub · Course Program

 Bloom L5 Evergreen Lesson drafted

-Design and ship a simple weekend-briefing automation (triggers Sunday 6 PM, summarizes next week from calendar, sends to Signal).
+Design and ship a simple weekend-briefing automation (triggers Sunday 6 PM, summarizes next week from calendar, sends to Telegram).

 Key takeawayA working L1 automation is the moment OpenClaw becomes yours — not a toy, a tool.